The Definitive Guide

 1. What Is the Wheel Strategy?

-At its core, the wheel works because implied volatility tends to overstate actual price moves.
-Options are priced based on expected volatility, and that expectation is usually higher than what actually happens.
-When you sell options, you're selling insurance that statistically costs more than the damage it covers.
-Over many cycles, that edge compounds into income.
+Here's why it works: implied volatility tends to overstate actual price moves.
+Options are priced based on what the market expects will happen, and that expectation is almost always higher than reality.
+When you sell options, you're selling insurance that costs more than the damage it covers.
+Over dozens of cycles, that edge compounds.

 2. How the Wheel Works: The 3-Phase Cycle